What Do Instructional Designers Do? | 2023 Guide

 What is instructional design?

 Have you ever sat in a classroom?
-Or watched a video tutorial?
-Or taken a mandatory compliance training at your company?
+Watched a video tutorial?
+Taken a mandatory compliance training at your company?

 All of these examples can be referred to as ‘learning experiences.’